geo-tp/ESP32-Bus-Pirate/README.md

 **ESP32 Bus Pirate** is an open-source firmware that turns your device into a multi-protocol hacker's tool, inspired by the [legendary Bus Pirate](https://buspirate.com/).

 It supports sniffing, sending, scripting, and interacting with various digital protocols (I2C, UART, 1-Wire, SPI, etc.) via a serial terminal or web-based CLI.
+It can also communicates with radio protocols like Bluetooth, Wi-Fi, Sub-GHz, and RFID.

-There are also tools for communicating with radio protocols like Bluetooth, Wi-Fi, Sub-GHz, and RFID.
+Use the [ESP32 Bus Pirate Web Flasher](https://geo-tp.github.io/ESP32-Bus-Pirate/webflasher/) to install the firmware in one click, and see the [Wiki](https://github.com/geo-tp/ESP32-Bus-Pirate/wiki) for step-by-step guides on every mode and command.

 ![Demo showing the different mode of the ESP32 Bus Pirate](images/demo12.gif)